ada243/Travel-App/readme.md

 - Styling
   - I would like to clean up the styling.
 While I do not expect this to be a full webpage, I would like to display the content better and be more responsive.
 I also believe the accessibility is extremely important so I would like to apply more accessibility measures as well.

+- Search-bar
+-   I would like to have the destinations and time captured in natural language instead of using IATA codes etc!

 ### For Myself
 - While I do have far to go, this was still my first app that I have built from scratch so I am happy with this.
 Moving forward, I would like to learn how to add more functionality and interaction to my web applications.
 I believe more practice with JQuery is in my  future.